 In order to improve the faithfulness of attention as the explanation, some recent works have proposed different methods.
-For example, \citet{bai2021attentions} proposed a method of generating unbiased mask distribution by using random masks distributions to get attention weights through solely training the attention layers while fixing the other downstream parts of the model, which will therefore scale the attention weights towards tokens that are truly correlated with the predicted label. \citet{chrysostomou2021improving} introduced three different task-scaling mechanisms that scaling over the word representations from different aspects before passing to the attention mechanism, and claimed that such scaled word representations help to result in more faithful attention-based explanation.
+For example, \citet{bai2021attentions} proposed a method of generating unbiased mask distribution by using random mask distributions to get attention weights through solely training the attention layers while fixing the other downstream parts of the model, which will therefore scale the attention weights towards tokens that are truly correlated with the predicted label. \citet{chrysostomou2021improving} introduced three different task-scaling mechanisms that scaled over the word representations from different aspects before passing to the attention mechanism and claimed that such scaled word representations help to produce a more faithful attention-based explanation.